philip0000000/visual-cpp-Assembler-Output-convert-to-work-with-MASM/README.md

 ![visual-cpp-Assembler-Output-to-MASM](VERBOSE.png "VERBOSE")

-Use the -l flag, with the 1st argument being the assembly file from the -c flag, 2nd argument is the log file from using the /VERBOSE command on the Visual C++ project, and the 3rd argument is the path to ml64.exe.
+Use the -l flag, with the 1st argument being the assembly file from the -c flag, 2nd argument is the log file from using the /VERBOSE option on the Visual C++ project, and the 3rd argument is the path to ml64.exe.
 E.g.:

 ```
 visual-cpp-Assembler-Output-to-MASM.exe -l main2.asm main.log ml64.exe